Rodolphe27/Andriod_App-Fitness/README.md

 ### 6. Notifications Setting

 - Users can set notifications for reminders .
-- Navigate to the "Notifications" section to manage notification settings.
+- Navigate to the "Setting" section to manage notification settings.
 - Adjust the time and frequency of notifications according to your preferences.